Faculty & Staff

 Find out more about Charles Dormer’s business here. (new window)

 Based in the Washington, DC area, Stephanie has over 20 years’ experience in biopharmaceutical development.
-Prior to becoming a consultant, Stephanie was Vice President of Commercial Operations for MedImmune (a subsidiary of Astra-Zeneca).
+She is the Chief Transformation Officer for Emergent Biosolutions where she leads Corporate Strategy, Business Development and Corporate Governance.
+Prior to her role as Chief Transformation Officer, she was a consultant to C-Suite executives within the biopharmaceutical space.
+Prior to consulting, Stephanie was Vice President of Commercial Operations for MedImmune (a subsidiary of Astra-Zeneca).
 Stephanie’s career spans clinical development, regulatory, portfolio management, and alliance management: she transitioned to the commercial organization in 2007.
 During her tenure at MedImmune she; facilitated merger/operating model design in R&D and Commercial Operations; led product development teams; developed and implemented Design for Launch governance structure; and led strategic co-development alliances.
-As a consultant Stephanie focuses on strategy (corporate and product) and organizational preparedness for new product launches.
+As a consultant Stephanie focused on strategy (corporate and product) and organizational preparedness for new product launches.

 Dean Lewis has over 15 years of executive level experience in investment banking M&A transactions.
 He led cross-border transactions for Lloyds Merchant Bank, New Zealand and the International Finance Corporation (a member of the World Bank Group).